tomeshnet/tomesh.net/_posts/2019-09-20-our-networks.md

 endTime: '22:00'
 ---

-🍃 The third iteration of Our Networks 🛠 RE: Infrastructures explores the collective care and maintenance of alternative networking practices—new protocols, peer-to-peer connections, offline-first computing, and community-based governance.
+🍃 The third iteration of Our Networks 🛠 RE: Infrastructures will be taking place in Toronto from September 20–22.
+The three-day conference explores the collective care and maintenance of alternative networking practices—new protocols, peer-to-peer connections, offline-first computing, and community-based governance.

 ⚐ CONFERENCE PROGRAM